redhat-iot/iot-cloud-stack-ece2018/README.md

   * Run Linux virtual machine – That brings you back to [A Linux machine](#a-linux-machine), but you finally got a nice little Linux box on your machine.
+  * Install [Git for Windows](https://git-scm.com/download/win) – Git for Windows allows you to install a "Git Bash", which has everything this tutorial needs.
+Might be a good alternative over a full blown virtual machine.
   * Run a docker container – `docker run -ti centos:7` and installing a few extras should work as well.
 But from what I know, this boils down to running Docker with a virtual machine again.
-  * Install [Git for Windows](https://git-scm.com/download/win) – Git for Windows allows you to install a "Git Bash", which has everything this tutorial needs.
-Might be a good alternative over a full blown virtual machine.
   * Go for the Windows 10 Linux subsystem – Yes, hell froze over once again.
-And now Windows acts like Linux kernel.
+And now Windows acts like the Linux kernel.